 - Technical Documentation.
-Microsoft publishes Open Specifications documentation for protocols, file formats, languages, standards as well as overviews of the interaction among each of these technologies. - Copyrights.
+Microsoft publishes Open Specifications documentation ("this documentation" for protocols, file formats, data portability, computer languages, and standards as well as overviews of the interaction among each of these technologiessupport.
+Additionally, overview documents cover inter-protocol relationships and interactions.

+- Copyrights.
 This documentation is covered by Microsoft copyrights.
-Regardless of any other terms that are contained in the terms of use for the Microsoft website that hosts this documentation, you may make copies of it in order to develop implementations of the technologies described in the Open Specifications and may distribute portions of it in your implementations using these technologies or your documentation as necessary to properly document the implementation.
-You may also distribute in your implementation, with or without modification, any schema, IDL's, or code samples that are included in the documentation.
-This permission also applies to any documents that are referenced in the Open Specifications. - No Trade Secrets.
+Regardless of any other terms that are contained in the terms of use for the Microsoft website that hosts this documentation, you maycan make copies of it in order to develop implementations of the technologies that are described in the Open Specifications-this documentation and maycan distribute portions of it in your implementations usingthat use these technologies or in your documentation as necessary to properly document the implementation.
+You maycan also distribute in your implementation, with or without modification, any schema, IDL'sschemas, IDLs, or code samples that are included in the documentation.
+This permission also applies to any documents that are referenced in the Open Specifications-documentation. - No Trade Secrets.
 Microsoft does not claim any trade secret rights in this documentation. - Patents.
-Microsoft has patents that may cover your implementations of the technologies described in the Open Specifications.
-Neither this notice nor Microsoft's delivery of the documentation grants any licenses under those or any other Microsoft patents.
-However, a given Open Specification may be covered by Microsoft Open Specification Promise or the Community Promise.
-If you would prefer a written license, or if the technologies described in the Open Specifications are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting iplq@microsoft.com. - Trademarks.
-The names of companies and products contained in this documentation may be covered by trademarks or similar intellectual property rights.
+Microsoft has patents that maymight cover your implementations of the technologies described in the Open Specifications. documentation.
+Neither this notice nor Microsoft's delivery of thethis documentation grants any licenses under those patents or any other Microsoft patents.
+However, a given Open Specification maySpecifications document might be covered by the Microsoft Open Specifications Promise or the Microsoft Community Promise.
+If you would prefer a written license, or if the technologies described in the Open Specifications this documentation are not covered by the Open Specifications Promise or Community Promise, as applicable, patent licenses are available by contacting ipl@microsoft.com. - Trademarks.
+The names of companies and products contained in this documentation maymight be covered by trademarks or similar intellectual property rights.
 This notice does not grant any licenses under those rights.
 For a list of Microsoft trademarks, visit www.microsoft.com/trademarks. - Fictitious Names.
-The example companies, organizations, products, domain names, email addresses, logos, people, places, and events depicted in this documentation are fictitious.
+The example companies, organizations, products, domain names, e-mailemail addresses, logos, people, places, and events that are depicted in this documentation are fictitious.
 No association with any real company, organization, product, domain name, email address, logo, person, place, or event is intended or should be inferred.

 Reservation of Rights.
-All other rights are reserved, and this notice does not grant any rights other than specifically described above, whether by implication, estoppel, or otherwise.
+All other rights are reserved, and this notice does not grant any rights other than as specifically described above, whether by implication, estoppel, or otherwise.

 Tools.
-The Open Specifications do not require the use of Microsoft programming tools or programming environments in order for you to develop an implementation.
-If you have access to Microsoft programming tools and environments you are free to take advantage of them.
-Certain Open Specifications are intended for use in conjunction with publicly available standard specifications and network programming art, and assumes that the reader either is familiar with the aforementioned material or has immediate access to it.
+The Open Specifications dodocumentation does not require the use of Microsoft programming tools or programming environments in order for you to develop an implementation.
+If you have access to Microsoft programming tools and environments, you are free to take advantage of them.
+Certain Open Specifications documents are intended for use in conjunction with publicly available standardstandards specifications and network programming art7 and assumes, as such, assume that the reader either is familiar with the aforementioned material or has immediate access to it.